-New Course Teaches Entrepreneurs How to Market to Filipinos…Without the Colonial Playbook
+New Program Teaches Entrepreneurs How to Market to Filipinos…Without the Colonial Playbook

 Filipino Americans are often lumped into generic “Asian” categories in business and advertising, flattening their stories, erasing their history, and ignoring the deeper forces that shape what they buy, trust, and build.

-A new 6-week live course, Mastering the Filipino American Market, launching this September, is challenging that erasure head-on.
+A new 6-week accelerator program, the Build Filipino Accelerator, launching this September, is challenging that erasure head-on.

 Co-led by Dr. Robyn Rodriguez, an internationally recognized leading scholar of Filipino Studies and founder of the School for Liberating Education, and Leo Albea, the founder of One Down and one of the most viral Filipino marketers online, this course is the first of its kind to fuse cultural history with business growth strategy.
 Together, they blend rigorous academic insight with proven digital campaigns that have reached over 3 billion organic views.